Valentina Plazas

 Valentina Plazas (born April 18, 2000) is a Colombian–American figure skater who currently competes in pairs.
-With her skating partner, Maximiliano Fernandez, she is the 2024 U.S. national bronze medalist, 2022 CS U.S. Classic bronze medalist and the 2023 CS Golden Spin silver medalist.
+With her skating partner, Maximiliano Fernandez, she is the 2024 U.S. national bronze medalist and a three-time Challenger Series medalist.

 Personal life

 Plazas was born on April 18, 2000, in Bogotá, Colombia, to parents Diego Plazas and Lina Medina.
 She has a younger sister, Natalia.
 Plazas immigrated to the United States from Colombia with her family when she was six years old.

 Plazas is a graduate of Charles W. Flanagan High School, and Florida International University with a degree in criminal justice.

 Career

 Early years

 Plazas began learning how to skate at age 12.
 Before transitioning to pair skating, she was a two-time national medalist on the U.S. collegiate level.
 For a time, she considered representing her native Colombia internationally as a single skater, but ultimately chose to partner with Fernandez for the United States in February 2020.